 Handy: A good pair of walking shoes and a pair of binoculars.

-Wear Jungle coloured clothes, will help you blend in.
+Wear Jungle colored clothes, will help you blend in.
 And, this will ensure the birds are not spooked out.
 Of course, this will ensure your personal show goes to (nature’s) plan.

 Pangot is a paradise, whether you’re looking for an extended weekend trip, a longer duration journey connecting with nature, or spending some alone time with your partner.
 From solace to nature’s company – it is all wrapped up beautifully in nature’s lap.
 This off-beat location with great connectivity is always awaiting your warm embrace.